etodd/playtest-telemetry-godot/README.md

-# Playtest Telemetry
+# Playtest Telemetry for Godot

-A [playtest telemetry](https://github.com/playtest-telemetry-server) plugin for Godot.
+A Godot plugin for collecting playtest telemetry and submitting it to a [server](https://github.com/etodd/playtest-telemetry-server).

 1. Copy the PlaytestTelemetry directory into your `addons` folder.